Home

 Shurtleff sued the city, arguing that its denial of the flag violated his free speech rights beneath the First Amendment.

-"The Metropolis's exclusion of Camp Structure's flag from the Metropolis Hall Flag Poles forum solely because the flag was called 'Christian' is unconstitutional viewpoint discrimination," his lawyer argued.
+"The City's exclusion of Camp Structure's flag from the City Hall Flag Poles forum solely as a result of the flag was referred to as 'Christian' is unconstitutional viewpoint discrimination," his lawyer argued.

 Staver praised the court's action Monday.

-The town responded in court papers that the flagpole show was not a public discussion board open to all.
+The town responded in court docket papers that the flagpole show was not a public discussion board open to all.

 Leave a Reply